pokergeist/SwitchIR/README.md

 ### Testing Status:

+**2022-11-01**

+In lieu of an oscillator that fits, a function generator was used to provide1.8432MHz timing to the encoder/decoder IC.
+Remote IR signals were received and are being parsed.
+It is not obvious that messages transmitted by the MCU are being output by the IR transceiver.
+The operation IR remotes is visible via my cell phone camera and other CCD devices.
+It's possible that it's a soldering issue - I'll know more when I get the new hardware.
+I'm eager to get these boards fab'ed with pick & place equipment.

+---

+**2022-10-31**

 One panel of four boards is populated, sans relays and QT Py SAMD21 MCUs.
 Only one board has a MCU right now.
 More headers and QT Pys are on order.

 At the moment the encoder/decoder is not getting a clock input from the oscillator.
 I'll get 3V/GND to the other boards and see if it's a solder rework issue or a chip orientation issue.
 There is no obvious marking except maybe a modified pad 1 which doesn't match the datasheet.